Extensions of tautological rings and motivic structures in the cohomology of $\overline{\mathcal{M}}_{g,n}$: The thirteenth and fifteenth homology of Mbargn

-Thus, it suffices to show that the above $264$ classes are independent.
-We verify this by computing their pullbacks to $H^{13}(\Mb_{1,14})$ and using Lemma \ref{14pts} to see that those classes are independent.
+\end{lem} \begin{proof} Bergstr\"om and Faber's implementation \cite{BergstromData} of the Getzler--Kapranov formula in genus $2$ shows that, as Galois representations, $H^{13}(\Mb_{2,12})^\semis = 264 \, \lstw$.
+Thus, it suffices to show that the above $264$ maps are independent.
+We verify this by computing their pullbacks to $H^{13}(\Mb_{1,14})$ and using Lemma \ref{14pts} to see that those maps are independent.
 Indeed, the pullback is given by the graph that replaces the rightmost genus $1$ vertex with a genus $0$ vertex and adds two markings labeled $x, y$ to that vertex. \end{proof}

 \begin{rem} Theorem \ref{thm:13} says that $H_{13}(\Mb_{g,n})$ is contained in the STE generated by $H^{11}(\Mb_{1,11})$.
-Roughly speaking, this means that it has a graphical presentations, in which the generators are graphs of the sort appearing in Lemmas \ref{112}--\ref{12pts}.
+Thus, it has a graphical presentation, in which the generators are graphs of the sort appearing in Lemmas \ref{112}--\ref{12pts}.
 In forthcoming work, we will show that $H^{13}(\Mb_{g,n})$ is also contained in this STE.
 There, we take a more systematic approach and provide a complete list of relations among the corresponding decorated graph generators. \end{rem}

 \begin{proof}[Proof of Lemma \ref{mainl}] Figure \ref{pullbackchart} represents a matrix with $891$ rows.
 We first show that the matrix has rank $825$ and describe the $66$ relations among the rows.